QCT Analysis in Search of Predictive Biomarkers for Biologic Treatment in Severe Asthma

 Contribution by Thirona

-In this project, our AI-enabled quantitative imaging analysis was used to measure bronchial widening (Bout/A and Bin/A), wall thickening (Bwt/A and Bwa/Boa) using LungQ® BA, quantify mucus plug count and volumes using LungQ® MP and assess trapped air through low-attenuation region quantification using LungQ® MP.
+LungQ AI-enabled quantitative image analysis contributes to the research by measuring bronchial widening (Bout/A and Bin/A) and wall thickening (Bwt/A and Bwa/Boa) using LungQ® BA, calculating mucus plug count and volumes using LungQ® MP, and assessing trapped air (low-attenuation region) using LungQ® VERA.

 Relevant Publications